KemuntoSereti/Vividarts_studio/README.md

        pip install flask

  After installation, the app ran.
- We then created a work flow, which the rest of the team reviewed before moving towards the tasks to improve the app's effeciency.
+ We then created a work flow, which the rest of the team reviewed before moving towards the tasks to improve the app's efficiency.